 Conclusion and future work

 Medical data analysis is a critical research field where every decision matters.
 However, medical datasets are often massive in dimensions with complex redundant features which increases the possibility of noise and dependency among the features.
 Therefore, identifying a proper feature selection approach is important in data pre-processing stages to reduce the redundancy and irrelevance among features, which positively induces the speed of performance and prediction accuracy.
-In this paper, a bio-inspired algorithm called the cuttlefish has been adapted for feature classification.
+In this paper, a bio-inspired algorithm called the cuttlefish has been adapted for feature selection classification.
 This algorithm is inspired based on the color-changing behavior of cuttlefish to find the optimal solution.
 Earlier research has proven the effectiveness of the cuttlefish algorithm compared to other bio-inspired algorithm such as the genetic algorithm for solving various optimization problems.
 We applied the cuttlefish and the genetic algorithm to two datasets: the Pima Indian diabetes dataset and the hospital Frankfort dataset, and the results were observed.
 The results show that the cuttlefish algorithm works well in predicting type 2 diabetes and it enjoys better performance and execution time compared to the genetic algorithm.
 The classification results showed that RF and DT classifiers outperformed other classifiers when a larger dataset was used.
 Furthermore, the results suggested using LR, SVM, and NB classifiers with small-scale datasets.